-- ½ cup butter
+- 1/2 cup butter

-- 1 lb box powdered sugar
+- 1 lb powdered sugar

 - 1 tsp vanilla

-- 1 cup chopped walnuts
+- 1 cup walnuts chopped

 In a large bowl, mix sugar, flour, and salt, set aside.
 In a saucepan, bring water, cocoa powder, and butter to a boil.
-Remove from heat and pour over dry ingredients, lightly mixing together.
-Add milk and eggs and blend well.(batter will be thin)
+Remove from heat and pour over dry ingredients, mixing with a hand mixer.
+Add milk and eggs and blend well (batter will be thin).